Hennepin County normally hosts one or two land auctions each year.

 - Be made payable to Hennepin County Treasurer

-- Payment must be in your name
+- Be in your name

 - Include "For purchase of tax-forfeited land at public auction" in the memo section